Educational Specialist Degree in School Psychology

 With this degree, you’ll have the opportunity to find employment as a school psychologist in research centers, school districts, state education agencies and departments, behavioral health agencies, and hospital and clinic settings.
 In addition to working in public schools, school psychologists may find work in other educational settings like private schools, intermediate units, and university clinics.
 With the opportunity to obtain behavioral certifications such as Licensed Behavioral Specialist (LBS) or BCBA, Drexel graduates may also choose to work in various behavioral health settings.
 Many graduates who earn a school psychology degree show a passion for working directly with children, parents, and teachers in public schools.
 However, there is also room for growth within the educational system.
 School psychologists may ascend to administrative and leadership positions at the school or state-level.

-The EdS in School Psychology also requires students to complete the Praxis II in School Psychology, which is required for certification in many states, including Pennsylvania.
+The EdS in School Psychology program also requires students to complete the Praxis II in School Psychology, which is required for certification in many states, including Pennsylvania.
 Students can expect to begin their career as a certified school psychologist after completing the program and all state requirements.

 How much money does an educational psychologist make?